ABC Organic Gardener Magazine latest issue magazine cover.

 Story by

-A raised bed can look great and be incredibly useful, providing a neat, contained space in which to grow your vegies, writes Simon Webster.
+A raised garden bed can look great and be incredibly useful, providing a neat, contained space in which to grow your vegies, writes Simon Webster.
 All it takes is some planning and the right materials.

-When choosing a location for growing vegies, the same factors are important, whether your bed is raised or at ground level.
+When choosing a location for growing vegies, the same factors are important, whether your garden bed is raised or at ground level.

 The ideal spot is: